Work Visa Information

 • Certificado de estar al día con la SS y Hacienda (we provide)

-• Copies of all previous TIEs
+• Copies of all previous TIEs (front and back)

 • Copies of all previous letters and approvals of intention to extend Visas